liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Methods related to Control Panel or Site Administration in ThemeDisplay have been removed
+### Removed ThemeDisplay Methods Related to Control Panel and Site Administration
 - **Date:** 2015-Sep-23
 - **JIRA Ticket:** LPS-58210

 #### What changed?

-The following methods been deleted:
+The following methods have been deleted:

-- getControlPanelCategory
+- `getControlPanelCategory`
-- getURLSiteAdministration
+- `getURLSiteAdministration`

 #### Who is affected?

-This affects developers who use any of these methods.
+This affects developers that use either of the methods listed above.

 #### How should I update my code?

-Site Administration isn't a site per se anymore.
-Some apps are displayed in that context.
-In order to create a link to an app that is displayed in the site administration, developers should use the method PortalUtil.getControlPanelURL.
-In order to obtain the first app displayed in a section of the product menu, developers should use the application-list-api calling the PanelCategoryRegistry and the PanelAppRegistry.
+Site Administration is not a site per se; some applications are displayed in that context.
+To create a link to an application that is displayed in Site Administration, developers should use the method `PortalUtil.getControlPanelURL`.
+In order to obtain the first application displayed in a section of the Product Menu, developers should use the `application-list-api` module to call the `PanelCategoryRegistry` and `PanelAppRegistry` classes.

 #### Why was this change made?

-These methods are not used anymore and they won't work properly since they can't call the application-list-api from the context of the portal.
+These methods are no longer used and they will not work properly since they cannot call the `application-list-api` from the portal context.

 ---------------------------------------